How to Support Tenants During Winter Months

 Winter weather can be unpredictable, and having an emergency response plan in place is vital.
 Ensure your tenants know how to reach you or your maintenance team in case of urgent issues such as boiler breakdowns, water leaks, or power outages.
 Providing tenants with clear contact information and expected response times helps build trust and ensures problems are addressed quickly.

-6. Support Vulnerable Tenants
+6. Support Vulnerable Tenants (Including Advice on Heating Grants)

 Certain tenant groups, such as the elderly, families with young children, or those with health conditions, may require additional support during winter.
 Consider offering regular welfare checks to ensure vulnerable tenants are coping with the colder weather, advice on local resources such as food banks or heating grants for tenants struggling financially, and additional heating appliances or thermal blankets for particularly cold properties.
 Showing care and empathy towards vulnerable tenants fosters positive relationships and demonstrates a strong duty of care.